ika-rwth-aachen/carlos/README.md

 <img src="./utils/images/logo.png" height=130 align="right">

-# **CARLOS** - An Open, Modular, and Scalable Simulation Architecture for the Development and Testing of Automated Vehicles
+# **CARLOS** - An Open, Modular, and Scalable Simulation Framework for the Development and Testing of Software for C-ITS

 This repository contains the official reference implementation of our open, modular and scalable simulation architecture.
 It provides a containerized simulation framework based on the open-source simulator CARLA and enables simple integration of custom ROS applications.
 We provide useful examples for the three use cases as presented in our [paper](TODO):
 - [Software Prototyping](./software-prototyping/)